st4ck/SkipList-PHP/README.md

 $skiplist->printList($myStringConverter);
 ?>
 ```
 This example creates a new SkipList with a maximum level of 2 and a custom comparator.
 It then adds three values to it, where each value is an array that contains two elements: the first element is a string, and the second element is another SkipList.
 It then searches for the node with the value `["AAA"]` and adds two values to its SkipList.
 It also searches for the node with the value `["BBB"]` and adds a value to its SkipList.
+It tries to add an existing key to the SkipList, but can't so the method returns the existing node.
+It adds a new value to the existing node.
 It iterates over the SkipList and prints each value with its corresponding SkipList.
 The closure passed to the `printList()` method is used to print the values of the inner SkipLists.
 Finally, it prints the main SkipList using a custom string conversion function (being the values of the SkipList of type `array ["Key",SkipList object]` and not printable)

 ## Complexity
 When accessing the SkipList as an array, consider that specifying an offset the complexity is **O(n)** because the main level must be traversed completely counting the number of elements.